Erik Hazelhoff Roelfzema

 Siebren Erik Hazelhoff Roelfzema (3 April 1917 – 26 September 2007) was a Dutch writer who became a resistance fighter and RAF pilot during the Second World War.
 Near the end of the war he was adjudant (assistant) to Queen Wilhelmina.
 He was made Knight 4th class of the Military William Order.
 He is perhaps best known for his book Soldaat van Oranje (Soldier of Orange) which described his experiences in the war.
 His book was later made into a film.
-The book and the film about it eventually were made into the most successful Dutch musical ever, premiering 30 October 2010.
+The book and the film about it eventually were made into the most successful Dutch musical ever, running from 30 October 2010 until 12 July 2026.